o3de/o3de.org/content/docs/userguide/az-module-parts.md

+description: ' Learn about the different parts of an AZ module. '
+slug: az-module-parts
+title: Parts of an AZ Module, Explained
+---
 # Parts of an AZ Module, Explained<a name="az-module-parts"></a>

 An AZ module has three key components: a class that inherits from `AZ::Module`, one or more public facing event buses, and a system component class\.